Princess Sophie of Hohenberg: Early life

-Princess Sophie was born on 24 July 1901 at Schloss Konopischt in Austria-Hungary (now in the Czech Republic), fifty kilometres south-east of Prague.
+Princess Sophie was born on 24 July 1901 at Schloss Konopischt in Austria-Hungary (now in the Czech Republic), 50 km south-east of Prague.
 This castle, situated in Bohemia, was the favourite home of the Archduke and his wife.
 On 29 September 1902, the couple's first son, Maximilian, was born.
 A second son, Ernst, followed on 17 May 1904.
 In 1908, the Archduke's wife became pregnant again, but the fourth child, a boy, was stillborn on 7 November 1908.

 Since the Archduke had sworn an oath that any children he had with his morganatic wife could never succeed to the throne, he envisaged a future for them that would be normal and tranquil.
-He wanted his sons to lead the uncomplicated life of a country squire, while he intended that his daughter, Sophie, would be happy at the side of a socially-suitable partner whom she loved.
+He wanted his sons to lead the uncomplicated life of a country squire, while he intended that his daughter, Sophie, would be happy at the side of a socially suitable partner whom she loved.
 He hoped that his children would grow up to be private individuals who could enjoy life without material worries, while leading lives of anonymity.
 Sophie later said that she and her brothers were brought up to know they were nothing special.
 She stated that her father had been firm with his children, but never harsh or unjust.

 After assassination

-After the assassination of her parents, Sophie and her two surviving brothers, Maximilian and Ernst, were taken in by their mother's brother-in-law and their father's close friend and shooting partner, Prince Jaroslav von Thun und Hohenstein.
+Following the assassination of their parents in Sarajevo, Sophie and her brothers, Maximilian and Ernst, were taken in by their mother's brother-in-law, Prince Jaroslav von Thun und Hohenstein.
+While Emperor Franz Joseph provided a modest pension, the siblings were primarily raised at the Thun-Hohenstein estates, such as Děčín Castle.

-In late 1918, their properties in Czechoslovakia, including Konopiště and Chlumec nad Cidlinou, were confiscated by the Czechoslovak government.
-The children moved to Vienna and Schloß Artstetten.
+In late 1918, the newly established First Czechoslovak Republic confiscated the family's properties, including Konopiště and Chlumec nad Cidlinou, on the grounds that they were members of the House of Habsburg (despite the Hohenbergs' morganatic status).
+The children were subsequently expelled from Czechoslovakia and relocated to Vienna and Schloß Artstetten in Lower Austria.